Conditional average treatment effect estimation with marginally constrained models: Abstract

 \section{Abstract}

 {Treatment effect estimates are often available from randomized controlled trials as a single \textit{average treatment effect} for a certain patient population.
 Estimates of the \textit{conditional average treatment effect } (CATE) are more useful for individualized treatment decision making, but randomized trials are often too small to estimate the CATE.
-There are several examples in medical literature where the assumption of a known constant \textit{relative} treatment effect (e.g. an odds-ratio) is used to estimate CATE models from large observational datasets.
-One approach to estimating these CATE models is by using the relative treatment effect as an \textit{offset}, while estimating the covariate-specific baseline risk.
-Whether this is a valid approach in the presence of unobserved confounding is unknown.

-We demonstrate for a simple example that offset models do not recover the true CATE in the presence of unobserved confounding.
-We then explore the magnitude of this bias in numerical experiments.
-For virtually all plausible confounding magnitudes, estimating the CATE using offset models is more accurate than assuming a single absolute treatment effect whenever there is sufficient variation in the baseline risk.
-Next, we observe that the odds-ratios reported in randomized controlled trials are not the odds-ratios that are needed in offset models because trials often report the \textit{marginal} odds-ratio.
-We introduce a constraint to better use marginal odds-ratios from randomized controlled trials and find that the newly introduced constrained offset models have lower bias than standard offset models.
-Finally, we highlight directions for future research for exploiting the assumption of a constant relative treatment effect with offset models.}
+Examples in medical literature make use of the \textit{relative} treatment effect (e.g. an odds-ratio) reported by randomized trials to estimate the CATE using large observational datasets.
+One approach to estimating these CATE models is by using the relative treatment effect as an \textit{offset}, while estimating the covariate-specific untreated risk.
+We observe that the odds-ratios reported in randomized controlled trials are not the odds-ratios that are needed in offset models because trials often report the \textit{marginal} odds-ratio.
+We introduce a constraint or regularizer to better use marginal odds-ratios from randomized controlled trials and find that under the standard observational causal inference assumptions this approach provides a consistent estimate of the CATE.
+Next, we show that the offset approach is not valid for CATE estimation in the presence of unobserved confounding.
+We study if the offset assumption and the marginal constraint lead to better approximations of the CATE relative to the alternative of using the average treatment effect estimate from the randomized trial.
+We empirically show that when the underlying CATE has sufficient variation, the constraint and offset approaches lead to closer approximations to the CATE. }